Telegram Channel Analytics: Track Performance Like a Pro

 The Challenge

-- Metrics aren’t directly comparable
+- Metrics aren’t directly comparable without normalization

-- Managing multiple dashboards is time-consuming
+- Managing multiple analytics dashboards is time-consuming and prone to gaps

 Unified Analytics Approaches